 - 6. Mahabodhi Temple: The Land Of Nirvana

 - 7. Ajanta And Ellora Caves: Whispers Of The Past

 - 8. Mehrangarh Fort: The Grandeur Of Rajputs

 - 9. Rani Ki Vav: The Temple That Is Turned Upside Down

 1. Taj Mahal: The Universal Symbol Of Love

-The universal symbol of love, Taj Mahal is not just an iconic monument but it’s also an architectural marvel.
-One of the 7 wonders of the world, the lost of amazing architectures in India isn’t complete without the mention of Taj Mahal.
+The universal symbol of love, the Taj Mahal is not just an iconic monument but it’s also an architectural marvel.
+One of the 7 wonders of the world, the list of amazing architectures in India isn’t complete without the mention of the Taj Mahal.
 A mausoleum built by Mughal emperor Shah Jahan in the 17th century, over a period of 22 years, this building truly is a sight to behold.

 With both Shah Jahan and his wife lying to rest in the monument, the monument serves as the romantic destination for every couple.

 2. Humayun’s Tomb: The Joyful Wails Of A Widow